CombatWorthyWombat/PQ-hunt/README.md

   - YPbPr
   - CYM
   - YIQ
-  - + any other colour systems
+  - or any other colour systems

 might add support for these in the future (or if people ask)